 Overview of this Intermediate Functional Fitness Plan

 Heeeey!
 It’s your friendly 40-year-old teacher friend, here with another extraordinarily detailed and geeky review of the 645 Beachbody workout program: the new Intermediate fitness plan by “Super-Trainer,” Amoila Cesar.
-This is the TENTH installment of my Beachbody reviews series, and I’m excited to finally be able to share my verdict on this program.
+This is the TENTH installment of my BODi and Beachbody reviews series, and I’m excited to finally be able to share my verdict on this program.

 Let’s start with an overview of 645.
 The program runs for 6 days a week, exactly 45 minutes per workout, over 13 weeks (3 months or 90 days) and is a combination of strength weight training, flexibility, and cardio.
 Each week, there is one rest day, and one easier “Mobility and Stability” stretching day.
 The release date is November 19, 2021.